Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/overview/_index.md

 Logs are reported based on the log level that is configured for {{site.base_gateway}}.
 If a log is emitted with a level that is lower than the configured log level, it is not exported.

+{:.note}
-> **Note:** not all logs are guaranteed to be exported.
+> **Note:** Not all logs are guaranteed to be exported.
 Logs that are not exported include those produced by the Nginx master process and low-level errors produced by Nginx.
-Operators are expected to capture the nginx `error.log` file in addition to using this feature for observability purposes.
+Operators are expected to capture the Nginx `error.log` file in addition to using this feature for observability purposes.

 #### Log entry